emtee40/APDE-wiki/Getting-Started.md

 ...and press the run button, the right-facing arrow at the top of the screen, to build and launch the sketch.
 You will see some information being spit out in the console as the sketch builds.

+If this is your first time running a sketch, you will be prompted to install the APDE Sketch Previewer, a separate app that handles running the sketches that you create in APDE.
+See [Preview Mode](https://github.com/Calsign/APDE/wiki/Preview-Mode) for more information.
+(APDE can also make standalone apps, but we'll get to that later.)

-Once the build has finished you will see an app install screen.
-APDE sketches run as full-fledged Android apps, so they must be installed like a normal app.
-(If you currently have installation from unknown sources disabled, then you will need to enable it from Settings.
-The installer should prompt you to do so if it is disabled.)
+> Note: If you currently have installation from unknown sources disabled, then you will need to enable it from Settings.
+The installer should prompt you to do so if it is disabled.

-Now press "Open", and voila!
+After the previewer is installed and the sketch builds, you should see the sketch appear on the screen.
+Voila!
 You have run your first sketch!
 You can press the back button to return to APDE.

- > Tip: If you just want to re-open a previously-installed sketch without changing it, then you can just open it from the Android launcher instead of running it again.

 ### Learning Android Processing